Table of Contents

 How to Read Processor Name [ buyer’s Ease]

-Above image describes the processor brand name, which is usually “Intel Core” but may also be labeled as Xeon, Celeron, Pentium or Atom.
-Following the brand, you see the brand modifier, which is most often i3, i5 or i7 but can also be other letters and numbers such as m5, x5, E or N. Followed by modifier, which shows generation either it is 7th or 8th G. After that, it shows SKU numeric Digit and in last, a product line suffix.
+The above image describes the processor brand name, which is usually “Intel Core” but may also be labeled as Xeon, Celeron, Pentium or Atom.
+Following the brand, you see the brand modifier, which is most often i3, i5 or i7 but can also be other letters and numbers such as m5, x5, E or N. Followed by a modifier, which shows generation either it is 7th or 8th G. After that, it shows SKU numeric Digit and in last, a product line suffix.

 On AMD processors, the numbers and names aren’t quite as straightforward

 Here I will facilitate you with all the latest brands and some reviews of old brands that make easy in your selection.
-Brands effects a lot on fastest processors laptops.
+Brands effects a lot on the fastest processors laptops.

 The most demanding/Latest choice of Intel processors listed by speed